-Man charged with murder, attempted murder in Howard Street shooting
+Man charged with murder, attempted murder outside music-recording studio

 “Detectives used information gathered at the scene to quickly develop a suspect vehicle in this case,” the release said.

+The pistol is chambered in 7.62x39mm, and police found such rounds at Powell’s home.

+Inside the Camaro’s trunk, police found a gun box and a receipt for a Micro Draco firearm purchased at an Indianapolis shop, and two 7.62x39mm rounds.
+The gun shop determined the Micro Draco had been delivered Jan.
+2, and the shop provided video surveillance of Powell and another person in the store.

-It was not immediately publicly known what information led detectives to Powell, or what may have preceded to the shooting.
+It was not immediately publicly known what may have led to the shooting.

 Powell was taken into custody Monday in what the IMPD release said was the 2800 block of Ludwig Avenue.
 However, court records show Powell lived on Ludwig Drive, which is in an apartment complex just southeast of the I-74 interchange for I-465 on the southwest side.
 Powell’s initial hearing in in Marion Superior Court 21 was set for Wednesday morning.